BreeeZe/rpos/README.md

 ### STEP 6 - EDIT CONFIG

+Rename `rposConfig.sample-*.json` to `rposConfig.json`.
+(Choosing the appropriate sample to start with)

-Edit `rposConf.json` to fit your application.
+Edit `rposConfig.json` to fit your application.
 Options include:

 - Add a Username and Password for ONVIF access
 - Change the TCP Port for the Camera configuration and the ONVIF Services